Tom Hudson (programmer): Atari ST and beyond

-Hudson left ANALOG when the Atari ST was introduced in 1985 and developed the paint program DEGAS published by Batteries Included the same year.
-He created an enhanced version, DEGAS Elite, released in 1987.
+Tom Hudson started writing a paint program for the new Atari 520ST while he was at ANALOG.
+He showed it to editor Michael Deschenes, who wasn't interested, so he kept developing it in his spare time.
+He contacted Batteries Included, a company which didn't have any ST software in its line-up.
+They wanted him to finish the program in six weeks, so he left ANALOG and returned to Missouri to focus on it.
+Batteries Included published it as DEGAS in 1985.
+He created an enhanced version, DEGAS Elite, released in 1986.

-After DEGAS, Hudson wrote CAD-3D for the Atari ST, published by Antic Software (run by Gary Yost), which was later renamed Cyber Studio.
-CAD-3D started as a port of Solid States to the Atari ST. Hudson abandoned the Atari ST when expected improvements in the hardware did not occur.
-Working with Yost, Jack Powell, and Dan Silva, "The Yost Group" developed 3D Studio for MS-DOS-based IBM PC compatibles which was published in 1990 by Autodesk.
+After DEGAS, Hudson wrote the 3D modeller CAD-3D for the Atari ST. It was published in 1986 by Antic Software, which was run by Gary Yost.
+CAD-3D started as a port of Solid States to the Atari ST. It was later renamed Cyber Studio and became the center of a suite of add-ons.

+Hudson abandoned the Atari ST when expected improvements in the hardware did not occur.
+Working with Yost, Jack Powell, Dan Silva, and others, "The Yost Group" developed 3D Studio for MS-DOS-based IBM PC compatibles which was published in 1990 by Autodesk.
 The animated short Cornerstone, which shipped with 3D Studio, was created by Hudson.

 Return to games

 Under the name ANALOG Retro, Hudson teamed up with former magazine staffers Lee Pappas and Jon Bell to write the Star Raiders-inspired Star Rangers for iOS.
-The game is no longer available.
+It was released in 2010 and is no longer available.

 In 2012, Hudson enhanced his Atari 8-bit Planetary Defense game to take advantage of modern emulators.
 Planetary Defense 2012 was announced in the AtariAge forums on September 2, 2012.